pathfinder-for-autonomous-navigation/Documentation/source/mission/debugging.rst

    idk lmao

-In a seperate terminal: Start TLM:
+In a separate terminal: Start TLM:

 .. code:: bash